-Botallack Mine: This is one of the best known and dramatic mines in Cornwall.
-It worked from 1815-1914 producing 22,465 tons Copper, 14,888 tons Tin and 1,525 tons of Arsenic.
+Botallack Mine: Certainly, this is one of the best known and dramatically placed mines in Cornwall.
+It worked from 1815-1914 producing a total of; 22,465 tons Copper, 14,888 tons Tin and 1,525 tons of Arsenic.
 The two engine houses on this section “The Crowns” were renovated in 1984 by the Carn Brea Mining Society.
 The upper winding house served the Boscawen Diagonal Shaft.
 Work started here in 1858 to gain access to the undersea rich sections of the mine far out underneath the Atlantic sea bed.

-For more information follow this link: Botallack
+For more information on the area follow this link: The Tin Coast

 Image used here by permission: Mac Waters as featured on www.cornishmemory.com